Package 'birdscanR'

 # Open the connection with the database

-rfClassification = getRfClassification(dbConnection, dbDriverChar)
+rfClassification = getRfClassification(dbConnection)

 ## End(Not run)